Klaudioz/obsidian-bases-gym/README.md

 1. Open Obsidian
 2. Look in the left sidebar for the Bases section (or search for "Gym")
 3. Click on Gym base
-4. You'll see these views with working date filters:
-   - Today's Workout: Exercises from today only
-   - This Week: Last 7 days of training
-   - Recent 30 Days: Last month's workouts
+4. You'll see these views with working date filters: Today's Workout (exercises from today only), This Week (last 7 days of training), Recent 30 Days (last month's workouts), Personal Records (high-effort sessions 4-5), All Exercises (complete history), and By Muscle Group (organized by muscle).
-   - Personal Records: High-effort sessions (4-5)
-   - All Exercises: Complete history
-   - By Muscle Group: Organized by muscle

 Why the difference?
 Obsidian Bases support date filtering (`today()`, date arithmetic) in `.base` files, but these functions don't work in inline dashboard queries.
 The dashboard shows all workouts and filtered views, while the base file provides date-specific filtering.